hayes/pothos/.changeset/little-tools-change.md

 '@pothos/deno': minor
 ---

-Add `nodeQueryIdArgOptions` and `nodesQueryIdsArgOptions` to allow setting ID arg options on the `node` and `nodes` queries
+Add `nodeQueryOptions.args` and `nodesQueryOptions.args` to allow setting arg options on the `node` and `nodes` queries